OpenACalendar/OpenACalendar-Documentation-Administrators/userPermissions.rst

 This gives permission to the users to edit Curated Lists on the calendar.

-This works differently from other permissions in that only users who created a Curated List and other they give permissions to ('curaters') can edit a particular curated list.
+This works differently from other permissions in that only users who created a Curated List and other they give permissions to ('curators') can edit a particular curated list.

 So to edit a specific curated list, all of these must be true: